mrizqiaal/hrs/README.md

 # Hotel Room Reservation Information System

-This is a Java-based Information System which could make hotel reservation automatically
+This is a MySQL-Java based Information System which could make hotel reservation automatically